CallMeVinBR/CallMeVinBR/README.md

 My name is Vinicius, I'm from Brazil and I'm studying Systems Analysis and Development.
 Since childhood, I'm passionate for technology and it was in my technical highschool course in Informatic that I introduced myself to the coding and development area.

 ## 🧠 What I am currently studying for
-At the moment, I'm dedicating my studies for Python, OpenCV (facial recognition), Machine Learning and Computer Vision (thanks to BairesDev, collaborating with Digital Innovation One)!
+At the moment, I'm dedicating my studies for Python, OpenCV (facial recognition), Machine Learning and Computer Vision!

 ### 👤 Socials